vbe0201/vbe0201.github.io/content/posts/breaking-bad-crypto-padlocks.md

 ## Conclusions

 That concludes the journey for today.
 We reverse-engineered the transport encryption that prevented communication with the server except through the official client.
+Much love to all the folks who helped make it happen.

 At this point I'm not sure of the goal of all this - prevent packet injection?
 Obfuscate the interface to make analysis harder?
 Protect against cheaters?
-Probably a bit of all of them yet nothing worked out.
+Probably a bit of everything yet nothing worked out.

 Nonetheless, I personally hope the knowledge and code samples are put to good use.
 I'd love to see